sanjitmathew/UCI-/UCI/CodeBook.md

 ## R Markdown

+#Codebook
+    This codebook contains the information about the variables used in the program.
+Their extended description is given here.

-  Doc - the destination file
+  Doc - the destination file.<br>
-  rdata - the data read
+  rdata - the data read.<br>
-  wdata - the data to be written wdoc - file to which data has to be written
+  wdata - the data to be written.<br>
+  wdoc - file to which data has to be written.<br>
+  mrg - merge <br>
+  findMean - finds the mean and standard deviation<br>